booxter/ovs/Documentation/ref/ovsdb.7.rst

 clusters, that is, for clusters with no more failures than their maximum tolerance.
 For example, in a 3-server cluster, the failure of 2 servers prevents servers joining or leaving the cluster (as well as database access).

 To prevent data loss or inconsistency, the preferred solution to this problem is to bring up enough of the failed servers to make the cluster healthy again, then if necessary remove any remaining failed servers and add new ones.
-If this cannot be done, though, use ``ovs-appctl`` to invoke ``cluster/leave --force`` on a running server.
-This command forces the server to which it is directed to leave its cluster and form a new single-node cluster that contains only itself.
-The data in the new cluster may be inconsistent with the former
+If this cannot be done, though:

+- stop ``ovsdb-server`` before proceeding!
+- ``ovsdb-tool cluster-to-standalone`` to convert database file to standalone;
+- back up the standalone database file;
+- re-initialize the cluster with a single member (``ovsdb-tool create-cluster``), using the backup database file;
+- start ``ovsdb-server`` again.

+Once you confirmed that the single member cluster is up and running and serves the restored data, you can proceed with joining the rest of the members to the newly formed cluster, as usual (``ovsdb-tool join-cluster``).

-cluster: transactions not yet replicated to the server will be lost, and transactions not yet applied to the cluster may be committed.
+Note: The data in the new cluster may be inconsistent with the former cluster: transactions not yet replicated to the server will be lost, and transactions not yet applied to the cluster may be committed.
 Afterward, any servers in its former cluster will regard the server to have failed.

 Once a server leaves a cluster, it may never rejoin it.
 Instead, create a new server and join it to the cluster.